JoseEliel/lightweight_genetic_algorithm/README.md

 This package provides an intuitive, flexible, and efficient implementation of a genetic algorithm in Python.
 It is designed to be easy to use while still providing a high degree of flexibility for a wide range of optimization problems.
 The package is developed by Eliel Camargo-Molina and Jonas Wessén.

-For detailed documentation please visit our [Read the Docs page](https://lightweight-genetic-algorithm.readthedocs.io/).
+For detailed documentation please visit [Read the Docs page](https://lightweight-genetic-algorithm.readthedocs.io/).

 ### Installation